Your Overactive Mind Can Rob You of Quality Rest

 About the Author

 I’m a former practicing physician who currently focuses on helping those who suffer from anxiety.
 My other books include The Practical Buddhist – Buddhism Without the Robes & Ritual and The Path of the Mindful Warrior – How to Develop the Inner Strength You Need to Work Alongside Type-A Personalities in the Modern Workplace.
-I live in the San Francisco Bay Area with my partner Karen and two cats.
+I live in the Silicon Valley with my partner Karen and a black cat named Aji.

 Why is it priced so low?

 I see my primary role in life helping as many people as possible to live an awakened and anxiety-free life.
 Money isn’t the primary focus, helping others is.
-I’ve made it literally the price of a few cups of coffee at Starbucks.
+I’ve made it equal to the price of a grande latte at Starbucks.